 Orkney is a place of real contrasts.
 One minute you can be wandering through one of the islands’ bustling towns or villages, the next you’re standing on the edge of a dramatic coastline with nothing but salty sea air and beautiful scenery for company.
-VisitScotland asked Andrew Learmonth from the Orkney Marketing Group to share some photos of his favourite places.
+VisitScotland asked Andrew Learmonth from Destination Orkney to share some photos of his favourite places.
 We think you’ll agree that Andrew’s selection highlights just how special these islands are.

 Old Man of Hoy

 The view of this iconic sea stack makes leaving behind the spectacular Rackwick Bay in Hoy worth it.
 Take the three hour round-trip from the beach, tearing yourself away from the stunning sea views, and you’ll eventually come to the island’s wild west coast—and one of Orkney’s most famous sites.
 The Old Man of Hoy still stands tall, surrounded by swirling seabirds and sandstone cliffs as the waves crash onto the rocks below.
-Sunset is the perfect time to visit before heading back to Rackwick and the stillness of the night.
+Sunset is the perfect time to admire the lands’ beauty before heading back to Rackwick and the stillness of the night.

 Hidden beaches & island hopping

 The beauty of island hopping is getting the chance to explore Orkney away from the towns, villages and popular sites.
 Walk on unspoilt beaches, swim in the blue sea, enjoy a wave from local folk as they pass, and experience island life in all its peace, quiet and tranquillity.
 If you use your powers of persuasion you might even encourage someone to take you to an uninhabited island where you’ll have the place to yourself—but then it might be more island stopping than island hopping.